saybou/serverless-typescript-aws/README.md

 region = XXX
 ```

-Set this profile in you `serverless.yml` so Serverless can use it for deployment.
+Set this profile in your `serverless.yml` so Serverless can use it for deployment.

 ```yaml
 provider: